Published July 2017

 The structure and process is in its simplicity:

-If you look at some of the most successful common facts on campaigns working well, there are three:
+If you look at some of the most common facts on campaigns working well, there are three:

-Some success stories of affiliate marketing:
+Some success stories about affiliate marketing:

-Onto the backend of the business.
+Onto the backend of the business:

 These are the companies that sign up other companies wanting to sell things via your websites or platforms.
 Using your web eyes.